On the singular loci of higher secant varieties of Veronese embeddings: Introduction

-which is an irreducible $12$-dimensional locus in the $15$-dimensional variety $\sigma_4(\nu_3(\PP V))$.
-This kind of a simple description of the singular locus can be attained in few more cases (see Corollary \ref{coro_for_cone_sing}) \end{example}
+Such a simple description of the singular locus can be attained in a few more cases (see Corollary~\ref{coro_for_cone_sing} for details). \end{example}

 The paper is structured as follows.
-In \S\ref{sect_prep}, as preparation, we recall some preliminaries on $k$-th secant variety and corresponding incidences and reveal some geometric properties of subsecant varieties in higher secants of Veronese varieties, which are crucial for the proof of main theorems.
-In \S\ref{sect_m=1}, as an illustration of a whole picture and main ideas, we treat the case $m=1$ and prove Theorem~\ref{thm_m1}.
-In \S\ref{sect_m>=2} we deal with the general case (i.e. $m\ge2$) and prove Theorem~\ref{general_m} and Theorem~\ref{general_m2} as generalizing the ideas used in the previous section.
-We'd like to note that this can be done because the dimension theorem \cite{AH} and general identifiability question \cite{COV2,GM} was settled for the case of Veronese.
-In \S\ref{Sing4Vero} we focus on the singular loci of $4$-th secant variety and prove Theorem~\ref{sing_4th_Vero} by dividing the case into two parts; `full-secant loci points (i.e. $m=3$)' treated in Theorem~\ref{sing_4th_Vero_gen} via Young flattening and conormal space computation and `the subsecant loci' by Corollary \ref{sing_4th_Vero_sub}.
-Finally, we make some remarks on the materials and further development in \S\ref{sect_final_remark}.\\
+In \S\ref{sect_prep}, as preparation, we first recall some preliminaries on $k$-th secant varieties and corresponding incidences.
+Then, using projective techniques, such as Terracini's lemma, the trisecant lemma, descriptions of embedding tangent spaces, and tangential projections, we reveal several geometric properties of $m$-subsecant varieties in higher secant varieties of Veronese varieties, which are crucial for the proof of main theorems.
+In \S\ref{sect_m=1}, as an illustration of the whole picture and our main ideas, we treat the case $m=1$ and prove Theorem~\ref{thm_m1}.
+In \S\ref{sect_m>=2} we deal with the general case (i.e., $m\ge2$) and prove Theorem~\ref{general_m} and Theorem~\ref{general_m2} as generalizing the ideas used in the previous section.
+We would like to remark that this can be done because the dimension theorem \cite{AH} and the generic identifiability question \cite{COV2,GM} were settled for the case of Veronese varieties.
+In \S\ref{Sing4Vero} we focus on the singular locus of the $4$-th secant variety and prove Theorem~\ref{sing_4th_Vero} by dividing the case into two parts; `full-secant locus points (i.e., $m=3$)' treated in Theorem~\ref{sing_4th_Vero_gen} via Young flattening and conormal space computation and `the subsecant locus' by Corollary \ref{sing_4th_Vero_sub}.
+Finally, we make some generalizations and remarks on the material for further developments in \S\ref{sect_final_remark}.\\

 \paragraph*{\textbf{Acknowledgements}} The authors would like to give thank to Korea Institute for Advanced Study (KIAS) for inviting them and giving a chance to start the project.
-We are grateful to Giorgio Ottaviani for a helpful comment on Example \ref{eg_smallest_4thsec}.
+We are grateful to Giorgio Ottaviani for a helpful comment on Example \ref{eg_smallest_4thsec} and to Luca Chiantini and Jarek Buczy{\'n}ski for related discussions as well.
 The first author also wishes to express his gratitude to Hajime Kaji and Hiromichi Takagi for useful discussions.
+Finally, we would like to thank the anonymous referees very much for their careful reading, pointing out some error in the first version, and many suggestions which help us to improve the final exposition of the paper.